f5devcentral/f5-agility-labs-adc/docs/class8/Module2/lab2-3.rst

    .. figure:: ../images/tcp_prog_ws_server.png
       :width: 950px

       Server-side: The TCP Window size grows a bit larger towards the end of the TCP stream but there are still many drops to zero bytes.
-This is due to the was TCP_Progressive calculates the buffers with a low latency link.
+This is due to the way **f5-tcp_progressive** calculates the buffers with a low latency link.

 3. Tcp_3mb Profile